AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 ### Why didn't the sample/project I specified when running the [data download script](../getting-started/accessing-resources/getting-access-to-data.md#using-the-download-data-script) download?

-First, we recommend using the `--dryrun` flag when running the script to check which files _would_ be downloaded.
+First, we recommend using the `--dryrun` flag when running the `download-data.py` script to check which files _would_ be downloaded.
 This will confirm that there is nothing wrong with your internet connection and that you are properly [logged into your AWS profile](../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).

-If you specify a sample or project ID that is not present in the OpenScPCA data release, then nothing will download, but the script will not explicitly fail or warn you about this.
+If running the script with `--dryrun` states that _only_ the `DATA_USAGE.md` file is being downloaded, this means the data files you are attempting to download do not exist.
+There are two main reasons why this might occur:

+1. Not all projects are available in `AnnData` format.
+If you are attempting to download `AnnData` format, please [consult the ScPCA documentation](https://scpca.readthedocs.io/en/stable/faq.html#which-samples-can-i-download-as-anndata-objects) to learn more about which types of projects do not have `AnnData` files.
+1. The sample or project ID(s) that you specified during download do(es) not exist.

-Therefore, you may wish to list some of the files in the data release S3 bucket to confirm the sample/project files you are trying to download exist.
+Therefore, you may wish to list some of the files in the data release S3 bucket to confirm the sample/project files you are trying to download actually exist.

 Data files in each release are organized on S3 as:
 ```{ .console .no-copy title="Release file structure"}